stacks-network/docs/src/pages/understand-stacks/overview.md

 - **API**: Read and interact with the blockchain and with smart contract using the [Stacks 2.0 Blockchain API](/understand-stacks/stacks-blockchain-api)
 - **CLI**: Use the [Stacks CLI](/understand-stacks/command-line-interface) inside your terminal
 - **Libraries**: Use the [Stacks Javascript libraries](https://blockstack.github.io/stacks.js/) to integrate with the Stacks blockchain

+[comparison of the stacks blockchain to other blockchain technologies]: https://stacks.org/stacks-blockchain